enriquepablo/npl-web/npl_time.rst

     DURING : "during"

-We can build a special condition with ``during``, where we give an instant variable and any number of duration variables like ``I1 during D1, D2, D3``.
+We can build a special condition with ``during``, where we give an instant variable and any number of duration variables, like ``I1 during D1, D2, D3``.
-This condition will evaluate to true when the intant that matches ``I1`` is contained in the durations that match ``D1``, ``D2``, and ``D3``.
+This condition will evaluate to true when the instant that matches ``I1`` is contained in the durations that match ``D1``, ``D2``, and ``D3``.

 Time in consecuences